 Gravy Train is a longstanding dog food brand that first launched in the late 1950s.
-It was the first brand to experiment with adding water to their recipes to create their own gravy and is still one a select number of brands to do this.
+It was the first brand to experiment with adding water to its recipes to create its own gravy providing a cheaper alternative to wet dog food, and is still one of a select number of brands to do this.

 Once again, Gravy Train makes poor choices in its selection of ingredients, including examples like Soybean Meal, Corn, Meat and Bone Meal, Wheat Middlings, and Animal Digest.

-Some of these are the lowest of low when it comes to dog food ingredients, such as Wheat Middlings, which is the leftover by-products of grain processing that has no other purpose.
+Some of these are the lowest of low when it comes to dog food ingredients, such as Wheat Middlings, which are the leftover by-products of grain processing that have no other purpose.

-This lack of quality control seriously put thousands of dogs across the United States at serious risk.
+This lack of quality control seriously puts thousands of dogs across the United States at serious risk.